 and international scheduled services from Manila, Cebu, Davao and

-while until it was acquired by investors from the Lucio Tan
+short while until it was acquired by investors from the Lucio Tan

 group.
 After the acquisition, the airline was re-launched as PAL

 Express, to operate some routes and slot assignments of its sister

-company Philippine Airlines until the management decided to re-brand the
+company Philippine Airlines until the management decided to re-brand